Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 The QR code will redirect you to the INFINEON website.
 If  if you already have a CIRRENT™ Cloud ID account, you can simply select the Cloud ID account you want to bind your developer kit to.
 Alternatively, click Create Account to create a new CIRRENT™ account.

-.. note:: You can use the CCM development kit independent of an Infineon Account and independent of CIRRENT™ services by pulling the Device Certificate from your device directly using an AT command, and manually provisioning your device in your cloud using that certificate.
+.. note:: You can use the CCM development kit independent of an INFINEON Account and independent of CIRRENT™ services by pulling the Device Certificate from your device directly using an AT command, and manually provisioning your device in your cloud using that certificate.

 You can `learn more about CIRRENT™ accounts here <https://documentation.infineon.com/html/cirrent-support-documentation/en/latest/cirrent-console.html#cirrent-console-user-architecture>`_ , and you can `learn more about Cloud ID here <https://documentation.infineon.com/html/cirrent-support-documentation/en/latest/cirrent-could-id.html>`_ .